pkress/bloomberg-league/README.md

 # bloomberg-league

-A relatively silly project that explores (and dramatizes) the frequency of email participation in the Brattle DC office Bloomberg chain.
+A relatively silly project that explores (and dramatizes) the frequency of participation in the Brattle DC office Bloomberg email chain.
 The data is anonymized for public examination.

+See "Bloomberg Leaderboard Anonymous.docx" for a writeup of the bloomberg usage analysis.